ltrujello/ltrujello.github.io/docs/category_theory/Operads/The Braid Groups Form a (nonsymmetric) Operad.md

 To draw the cabled braid $\beta(k_1, k_2, \dots, k_n)$, we see that we have $k$-crossings to focus on; these are where the crossings will happen in our cabled braid.
 For example, in the braid we provided above, we can highlight the crossings in yellow.
-\

 <img src="../../../png/category_theory/chapter_9/tikz_code_4_8.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-t each crossing, we're going to have something like this:
+At each crossing, we're going to have something like this:
-\

 <img src="../../../png/category_theory/chapter_9/tikz_code_4_9.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>

 That is, at each crossing, there will be a number of red strands crossing over blue strands.
 If we can just describe each of these crossings using generators $\sigma_j$ like we did before,